Ralph Pucci: Recognition and philanthropy

 In 2009, Ralph Pucci was the recipient of DDI’s Markopoulos Award, the highest distinction in the visual merchandising industry.

 In 2015, New York’s Museum of Art and Design presented an exhibition called “Ralph Pucci: The Art of the Mannequin” which then traveled to Northeastern University in Boston 2016.

 In 2016, the Museum of the City of New York presented Ralph Pucci with its City of Design Award which recognizes it says “those who have made New York the design capital of the world and inspire future generations of designers.”

 In 2025, Chateau La Coste, a premier art foundation, held a major exhibition titled: Ralph Pucci 'Pure': a Celebration of a Sculpture Studio.
 The summer exhibition was held in Oscar Niemeyer's last building and featured the company's proprietary material called plasterglass.
 The show featured designs by 14 different artists with whom the company collaborates.

 Pucci was the recipient of the Creative Innovation Award from Inner-City Arts in Los Angeles in 2013, and, in 2014, honored by the Kips Bay Boys & Girls Club.

+In 2026, Pucci received the rank of Chevalier of the Ordre des Arts et des Lettres, for contributions to art and design presented by Mohamed Bouabdallah, Cultural Counselor of France in the United States.

 Other accolades include “The Best in Furniture and Furnishings,” by Robb Report, “The Best Showroom” by Wallpaper, and a “Best of the Year in Interiors, Architecture, Fashion and Design” according to Interior Design.
 In 2023, Pucci was named a Trailblazer in the Wallpaper* Guide to Creative America.

 There are two books about the history of Pucci and the variety of exhibitions staged over the years: Show and Wall.

 Since 2016, RALPH PUCCI has collaborated with Jazz House Kids, a musical education nonprofit based in New Jersey.
 The RALPH PUCCI JAZZ SET is an annual benefit concert hosted in the Manhattan flagship gallery with celebrated bassist Christian McBride, which has raised over $2 million to date, with performances by:

-John Pizzarelli (Dec 2016); Esperanza Spalding (Dec 2017); Laurie Anderson (Jan 2019); Diana Krall (Jan 2020); Wynton Marsalis (March 2021); Norah Jones (Feb 2022); Gregory Porter (Feb 2023); Sting (Feb 2024).
+John Pizzarelli (Dec 2016); Esperanza Spalding (Dec 2017); Laurie Anderson (Jan 2019); Diana Krall (Jan 2020); Wynton Marsalis (March 2021); Norah Jones (Feb 2022); Gregory Porter (Feb 2023); Sting (Feb 2024); Angelique Kidjo (Feb 2025); Samara Joy (Feb 2026).
 The one-night event with Sting raised over $810,000 to benefit Jazz House Kids.
+In total, they have raised over $3,200,000.00.